healthchecks/healthchecks/templates/docs/self_hosted.md

 ## Receiving Emails

-Healthchecks comes with a `smtpd` management command, which starts up a SMTP listener service.
+Healthchecks comes with a `smtpd` management command, which starts up an SMTP listener service.
 With the command running, you can ping your checks by sending email messages.